Where to Find Fourth of July Fireworks and Festivals

 Woodland Park Old Fashioned 4th of July Celebration and Symphony Above the Clouds

-Enjoy a day of old-fashioned games, and contests, including pie-eating contest, a watermelon-eating contest, tug or war, sack races, a dunk tank and more.
-You’ll also find line dancing, caricature drawings, a fishing derby and other family fun — not to mention food, beer and margaritas.
-An Arts and Crafts Market and Children’s Entrepreneur Market are part of the festivities too.
-You’ll find it all in Memorial Park starting at 8 a.m.
+Enjoy a day of old-fashioned games and contests, including pie-eating contest, a watermelon-eating contest, tug or war, sack races, a dunk tank and more.
+You’ll also find activities like line dancing, caricature drawings and other family fun — not to mention food and beer.
+It’s the 60th year of this celebration, and you’ll find it all in Memorial Park starting at 8 a.m.
 At 5:30 p.m. the Woodland Park Wind Symphony plays a free concert.
-And fireworks will follow at dark, weather permitting.

 woodlandpark.gov